 Bullies love to see people cower before them so at every opportunity adopt assertive body language.
-Lift your chin and your chest and turn your body side-one to communicate you are open to talking not being intimidating.
+Lift your chin and your chest and turn your body side-on to communicate you are open to talking not being intimidating.

 Write down your thoughts and keep a journal documenting what tactics work and what don’t against the bully boss.
 Acknowledge your feelings whatever they might be – tell yourself it’s ok to feel angry, frustrated, but not ok to be humiliated, cut down, or marginalized.

 Take your ‘documented’ concerns to HR and advise any other superiors you may have and confront them with the facts (times, places, who said what).
 They cannot run away from the written word whereas they can choose not to hear you.
 Explain the impact their behavior has on you in relation to your productivity.
 This they understand better than stress, emotional wellbeing, and mental health – all these emotions are important, it just needs to be framed how it affects performance.